nmmarquez/2016_Spatio-temporal_models/mort_project/final_paper.md

-complex models in order to catch other nuances observed in mortality such as the higher than expected mortality rates for young adults however, as more terms have been added the generalizability of the model tends to suffer and the amount of data needed to fit the model greatly increases.
+complex models in order to catch other nuances observed in mortality such as the higher than expected mortality rates for young adults however, as more terms have been added the generalizability of the model tends to suffer and the amount of data needed to fit the model greatly increases[1,4].
 Even so, models that solely focus on the age structure of mortality are ill suited at making projections, either into the future or geographically, and do not take into account how these relationships can effect the estimates of the parameters in